How to Level a Lawn

-I’ve helped several gardeners level their lawns and if you want a perfectly level lawn, you’ll need to take a few steps first and repeat these periodically as soil contains organic matter, which degrades, meaning your lawn is always moving.
-Unevenness generally creeps in if you stop maintaining a lawn.
+I’ve helped several gardeners level their lawns and if you want a perfectly flat lawn, you’ll need to take a few steps first and repeat these periodically as soil contains organic matter, which degrades.
+This means your lawn is always moving and unevenness generally creeps in if you stop maintaining it.

 Common Reasons Lawns Become Uneven

 Here are the most common reasons why lawns become bumpy and uneven:

 Uneven soil settlement – soil settles over time as the organic matter within it degrades, but this rarely happens evenly across the entire lawn.
 Anything deep in the soil that doesn’t degrade can cause surface bumps.
-Tree roots, bricks, large stones, drain or water pipes and other manmade objects buried in the soil can cause bumps and humps to appear on the surface.
+I’ve seen tree roots, bricks, large stones, drains, water pipes, and other manmade objects buried in the soil cause bumps and humps to appear on the surface.
 I’ve also worked on gardens where drains, pipes and even an entire soakaway had collapsed, and this was the cause of the unevenness.

-Foot traffic – areas that receive more foot traffic or even vehicular traffic may suffer from dips and channels.
-Most of the lawns I’ve worked on coped well with foot traffic, but it will need some TLC if one particular area receives more than any other.
+Foot traffic – areas that receive more foot traffic or even vehicular traffic often suffer from dips and channels.
+Most of the lawns I’ve worked on coped well with foot traffic, but occasionally I come across one that needs some TLC.

-Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns (as our Doogie as proven!).
-If you’re experiencing frequent lawn damage from wildlife, the animals may be digging for food; you may want to check your lawn isn’t infested with lawn grubs.
-Foxes and badgers love Leatherjackets and other similar grubs; in their eyes, your lawn could be the ultimate all-you-can-eat buffet.
-Learn how to deal with these lawn pests here.
+Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns (as our Doogie has proven!).
+If you’re experiencing frequent lawn damage from wildlife, the animals may be digging for food.
+I have seen cases where the lawn was infested with grubs and leatherjackets and foxes, badgers and birds were digging up the lawn to get to them.
+Try our guide to lawn care, as we’ve published several articles about how to get rid of these pests.

-Waterlogging – water damage can be caused by poor drainage or the incorrect positioning of water sprinkling systems, both of which can be corrected.
+Waterlogging – I’ve also seen water damage caused by poor drainage or the incorrect positioning of water sprinkling systems, both of which can be corrected.

 How to Prepare Your Lawn For Levelling

-The first step is to check that the lawn issues aren’t being caused by collapsed pipes, soakaways, or drainage issues; if they are, these issues should be resolved first.
+1) The first prep step I take is to check that the lawn issues aren’t being caused by collapsed pipes, soakaways, or drainage issues; if they are, I would resolve these issues first.